|

 !=

-result to the variable.
-Any newlines in the result are replaced with
+the result are replaced with spaces.

-parentheses are not required.
+required.
 This shorter form is not recommended.

 expanded first.
 This allows almost arbitrary variable names, however names

-containing dollar, braces, parentheses, or whitespace are really best
+containing dollar, braces, parentheses or whitespace are really best

 where the variable is being used.